 Artificial Intelligence (AI)

-It would be an understatement to say that AI is everywhere, and this technology is the automation pioneer.
-AI technologies in healthtech are extensively used to make administrative tasks and data management more efficient.
+It would be an understatement to say that AI is everywhere, and this technology is the automation in healthcare pioneers.
+AI technologies are extensively used to make administrative tasks and data management more efficient.
 In healthcare specifically, the technology works best for categorizing reports, dealing with clinical paperwork, and making Revenue Cycle Management (CRM) more effective.
 Considering the other tech pushing forward automation in healthcare, AI is a definite leader in market growth (see Fig.3).

 Figure 3.
 Artificial intelligence in the healthcare market size in USD billion

 AI helps handle vast amounts of data.
 It mimics how humans reason to find the best and most efficient solutions to even the most complex challenges.
 Virtually any realm can benefit from this technology.
-It brings automation to many aspects of healthtech automation systems, including telehealth, thus giving rise to smart automation in telehealth
+It brings automation to many aspects of automation in healthcare, including telehealth, thus giving rise to smart automation in telehealth.

 Administrative Applications